videowhisper/Webcam-Streaming-WebRTC/README.md

 3. **Configuration Template**: Update `unconfigured.json` if you add new configuration options
 4. **Never Commit Credentials**: Ensure your private WebRTC server details are never committed to the repository

+Use develoment mode for testing and debugging.
+The `development` property in `config.json` should be set to `true` during development.
+This enables:
+- Verbose console logging for debugging
+- Troubleshooting button in the UI to switch between views
+- Force relay for WebRTC connections (useful for testing NAT traversal and TURN server functionality)

 To prepare for publishing:
 1. Ensure your private configuration (`config.json`) is added to `.gitignore`
 2. Update `unconfigured.json` with placeholder values and the `deny` property